RESEARCH SCIENTIST POSITIONS AT BOYS TOWN NATIONAL RESEARCH HOSPITAL

 Omaha, Nebraska, a city located on the banks of the Missouri River, is frequently rated as one of the best places to live in the United States.
 Advantages include a moderate cost of living, quality schools, an increasingly diverse and vibrant population, excellent restaurants, a strong artistic and cultural environment, low unemployment, and a strong economy.

 Interested applicants should contact Dr. Karla McGregor (firstname.lastname@example.org) with their CV, a statement of research interests, and the names and contact information of three references.
-We will begin considering applications on March 1, 2018 and continue until the positions are filled.
+We are currently considering applications and will continue until the positions are filled.

 This advertisement describes the general nature of work to be performed and does not include an exhaustive list of all duties, skills, or abilities required.
 Boys Town is an equal employment opportunity employer and participates in the E-Verify program.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability or veteran status.
 To request a disability-related accommodation in the application process, contact us at 1-877-639-6003.